eoinkelly/ember-runloop-handbook/README.md

 * Ember does a full queue scan after each *job* - it does not attempt to finish a full queue before checking for earlier work.
 * Ember will only get to jobs on a queue if all the previous queues are empty.
-* Ember cannot *garuantee* that, for example, *all* _sync_ queue tasks will be complete before any _actions_ tasks are attempted because jobs on any queue after _sync_ might add jobs to the _sync_ queue.
+* Ember cannot *guarantee* that, for example, *all* _sync_ queue tasks will be complete before any _actions_ tasks are attempted because jobs on any queue after _sync_ might add jobs to the _sync_ queue.
 Ember will however do its best to do work in the desired order.
 It is (presumably?) not practical for your app to schedule *all* work before any is performed so this flexibility is necessary.
-* At first glance it may seem that the Runloop has two distinct phases
+* At first glance it may seem that the runloop has two distinct phases

     1. Schedule work
     2. Perform the work

     but this is subtly incorrect.
-Functions that have been scheduled on a Runloop queue can themselves schedule function on **any** queue in the same runloop.
+Functions that have been scheduled on a runloop queue can themselves schedule function on **any** queue in the same runloop.
 It is true that once the runloop starts executing the queues that code **outside** the queues cannot schedule new jobs.
 In a sense the initial set of jobs that are